DY112/neural-preset/README.md

 To test the model with the pretrained checkpoint:

-1. Make sure you have downloaded the pretrained checkpoint and placed it in the `ckpts` directory.
+1. Make sure you have downloaded the pretrained checkpoint and placed it in the `ckpts/best/` directory.

 2. Update the checkpoint path in the test script:
 ```bash